 - actions that place more effort on the upper body than the lower

-- exercises that don’t focus on the hip and leg muscles (specifically the gluteal muscles)
+- movements that don’t focus on the hip and leg muscles (specifically the gluteal muscles)

-- exercises that require sudden or ballistic type movements or stretches
+- movements that require sudden or ballistic type movements or stretches

-Will my current recovery be lost or set back if I exercise?
+Will my current recovery be lost or reversed if I exercise?

-It’s dependent on the type of exercise that you choose.
+It’s dependent on the type that you choose.

-If your current recovery becomes compromised, then that is a sign that either you are performing the wrong exercise or that you are over exercising and should allow more recovery time in between.
+If your current recovery becomes compromised, then that is a sign that either you are performing the wrong ones or that you are over exerting and should allow more recovery time in between.

 What type of exercises do you recommend?